-The economic travails of these emerging and developing economies are only likely to continue to get worse if global interest rates remain at relatively high levels and/or if, as some
+The economic travails of these emerging and developing economies are only likely to continue

 Against this backdrop, it is perhaps therefore not surprising that many emerging economies and developing countries are currently experiencing sovereign debt distress or are at risk of experiencing such distress in the coming months.
 Many of these economies incurred substantial new debt during the pandemic on top of what were already historically high debt levels that existed pre-pandemic.
 (The IMF considers a country to be in debt distress when, particularly as a result of an unsustainable debt burden, "a country is unable to fulfill its financial obligations and debt restructuring is required.")